What to prepare for your BAA Audition

 • Environment: Where am I?
 In what time period does this piece take place?

-• Two 16 – 32 bar musical theater selections that demonstrate vocal range, musicianship, and performance skills.
+• One or two 16 – 32 bar musical theater selections that demonstrate vocal range, musicianship, and performance skills.
 No a cappella singing, please.
 Please bring your sheet music if you are attending an in-person audition (no exceptions).
 If you are attending a Zoom audition, have your accompaniment ready to play.

 • We will be looking to see that you’ve addressed the following questions with your audition selections: